-Prior to training with U.M.
-I was for a while (1.5 years) intent on becoming a Buddhist monk of some variety, and trained in monasteries in Thich Nhat Hanh’s and Ajahn Chah’s lineages as a lay-person and briefly as an anagarika (someone halfway between lay and monastic) dedicated full-time to Buddhist practice.
-Following that, I’ve spent the last 2.5 years integrating a secular life within continuous and committed practice.
+Prior to training in Unified Mindfulness, I was for a time (1.5 years) intent on becoming a Buddhist monk of some variety motivated both by my own intense and protracted experiences of depression and anxiety in adolescence and ongoing despair at the state and trajectory of the world.
+I trained in monasteries in Thích Nhất Hạnh’s and Ajahn Chah’s lineages as a lay-person, and briefly as an anagārika, dedicated full-time to Buddhist practice.
+Following that, I’ve spent the time since exploring various traditions and practices, all the while integrating a secular life, with all its complications and joys, within continuous and committed practice.